5h1ngy/pkg-fe-react-goblin-system/docs/docs/hocs/intro.md

 ## What are HOCs?

 HOCs are not part of the React API but a design pattern that emerges from React’s compositional nature.
 Essentially, an HOC wraps a base component and augments it by injecting additional data, state, or behavior.
-Common examples include `withRouter` from React Router or `connect` from React Redux.

 ## Why Use HOCs?